<tc>Mulching - save water and promote growth</tc>

 • Creates a loose soil structure

-As protection against the weather, mulch creates an insulating layer that cools in summer, warms in winter, protects against soil erosion and provides nutrients to soil organisms.
+As protection against the elements, mulch creates an insulating layer that cools in the summer, warms in the winter, protects against soil erosion, and provides nutrients to soil organisms.
 This can extend the growing season of crops.
-It provides a soft and clean base for fruits that ripen close to the ground, which prevents the formation of mold.
+It provides a soft and clean surface for fruits that ripen close to the ground, preventing mold growth.

 Richtig angewendet kann die Mulchschicht bis zu 80% der Wasserverdunstung mindern und erzeugt eine gleichbleibende Feuchtigkeit unter der Schicht, was viele Nutzpflanzen benötigen um gute Erträge zu erzielen.